 ABOUT

-Elleanna Chapman is a communist and artist.
-She investigates the political potential of art to catalyse class struggle, framing her call for revolution through the kitsch, cute, and pop-cultural – contrasting militancy with the fabulous and familiar.
-Working across media, with a particular fondness for bedazzling and installation, she attempts to bring the true nature of class society to the fore, delivered to the viewer via a litter of scrumptiously cute kittens or the glittering hand of a diva.
+Elleanna Chapman investigates the political potential of art to catalyse class struggle, framing her call for revolution through the kitsch and pop-cultural – contrasting militancy with the fabulous and familiar.
+Working across media, with a particular fondness for bedazzling and wheatpaste, she attempts to bring the true nature of class society to the fore, delivered to the viewer via the glittering hand of a diva.

 Underpinning her work, Chapman is a member of the Revolutionary Communist International.
 Consequently, she regularly engages with working-class histories, propaganda strategies, and current affairs.
 The artist asserts that her political organisation is in and of itself a social practice that both justifies and informs her work in the studio.

 Drawing from her sincere love for so-called ‘low art’, Chapman looks to disrupt class and taste hierarchies, collaging found material together with her own creations, and stealing from society’s expansive image (and pop) culture as a basis for proletarian subversion.
-Ultimately, the artist hopes to create a new form of agitprop that will have you looking twice – when the revolutionary is put forward vis-à-vis the fabulous and the familiar, the demand to oust capitalism altogether does not appear so outlandish, after all.
+Ultimately, the artist hopes to create a new form of Agitprop that will have you looking twice – when the revolutionary is put forward vis-à-vis celebrities and the surreal, the demand to oust capitalism altogether does not appear so outlandish, after all.

 EDUCATION